navigation bar

 Water Quality and Flow Rates

 Excellent to good quality.
 Few Arkansas streams will be more seasonal - the Little Mo only has adequate flow for paddling right after local rains.
-The dog days of summer are to be avoided, as almost no flow will be available for paddling.
+The dog days of summer are to be avoided, as almost no flow will be available for paddling, though fishing can be good just about anytime except during periods of extreme drought conditions.

 Best times to go